Isotropy and the growth rings of a tree

 There is no doubt that since the modern times’ discovery of the atoms, the hypothesis that the living human body and the celestial stars could have the same fundamental structure, has had an astonishing confirmation.
 The chemical reactions inside our cells are similar to those developing in the above space.
 Everything that happens in the furthermost distant parts of the universe can have a deep influence on the rest of the earth’s system, even without any visible, evident energy movement transmission.

 Alain Aspect, David Bohm, Karl Pribram’s theories concerning the new physic could shake the foundations of the traditional science.
 From the subatomic particles to the gigantic galaxies, all is an infinitesimal part and a totality of the whole.
 Alain Aspect and his team found that, in particular conditions, electrons can instantly communicate with all the universe, independently of the distance.
 It appears that every single subatomic particle knows what all the others are doing.

-However, the distances in space are said to be vast.
-They are measured in hundreds of millions of light-years.
-Thus, the time for light to travel from the remotest galaxies is said to be on the order of hundreds of millions of years up to billions of years for the most distant objects.
+However, the distances in space are vast.
+Hundreds of millions of light-years.
+Thus, the time for light to travel from the remotest galaxies is on the order of hundreds of millions of years up to billions of years for the most distant objects.

 Instantaneous signal transmission

 So, what about the distant stars?
 The only answer is that our cosmos is tiny enough so that the speed of light can reach every part of the universe in a fraction of the time.
 Instantaneously.
 Our firmament has measures that are far lower than the about 300.000 kilometers the light can cover in a second.
 Many physicists deny the possibility to find major speeds than that of the light.
 But the Aspect experiment could prove that the ties among the subatomic particles have no local limits and are instantaneous.